Ohio Mesothelioma Lawyer

 Ohio Superfund Sites

-Some Ohio industrial sites became so contaminated with toxic materials that they were named Superfund sites by the Environmental Protection Agency (EPA).
-Many of these sites contained a lot of asbestos.
-The sites cost millions of dollars to clean up the harmful substances.
+Some Ohio industrial sites became so contaminated with toxic materials that the Environmental Protection Agency (EPA) named them Superfund sites.
+Many of these sites contained asbestos, and cleaning up the harmful substances cost millions of dollars.

 The cleanup of the former Ohio Cast Products Superfund site is ongoing.
 The discovery of asbestos there means former workers were likely exposed, even those working up until the bankruptcy in 2004.